Steve Sands: Early life and education

-Career History
+Career

-In 1990, Steve interned at CNN Sports.

-Steve has worked at the Golf Channel since 2001.
+In 1990, Sands interned at CNN Sports.
+He has worked at the Golf Channel since 2001.

-He was also part of the NBC Olympics coverage of the 2014 Winter Olympics in Sochi, Russia.
-Steve served as a speed skating reporter.
+He was also part of the NBC's coverage of the 2014 Winter Olympics in Sochi, Russia, where he was a speed skating reporter.

-Broadcast Career Highlights

 As part of the NBC broadcast of the 2018 TOUR Championship, Steve interviewed Tiger Woods on the course after Tiger recorded his 80th career PGA Tour win, his first in over five years.

-Personal History

-Steve Sands grew up in and around Washington D.C. and remains a Washington D.C. sports fan.